Stonehaven derailment

-The Stonehaven derailment was a fatal railway accident that occurred at 09:38 BST on 12 August 2020, when a passenger train returning to Aberdeen hit a landslip, near Carmont, west of Stonehaven in Aberdeenshire, Scotland, following severe rain.
+The Stonehaven derailment (also known as the Carmont derailment) was a fatal railway accident that occurred at 09:38 BST on 12 August 2020, when a passenger train returning to Aberdeen hit a landslip, near Carmont, west of Stonehaven in Aberdeenshire, Scotland, following severe rain.
 Of the nine people aboard, three were killed, and six were injured.

-The accident was the first in the United Kingdom in which a passenger was killed on a train since the 2007 Grayrigg derailment, the first major accident involving a High Speed Train (HST) since the 2004 Ufton Nervet rail crash, and the first fatal accident in which a train hit a landslip since the 1995 Ais Gill rail accident.
+The accident was the first in the United Kingdom in which a passenger was killed on a train since the 2007 Grayrigg derailment, the first major accident involving a High Speed Train since the 2004 Ufton Nervet rail crash, and the first fatal accident in which a train hit a landslip since the 1995 Ais Gill rail accident.

+Network Rail faced health and safety charges relating to the crash.
+After pleading guilty at the High Court in Aberdeen in September 2023, the company was fined £6.7 million for its failings.

 Background

 Severe thunderstorms occurred in the area on the night of 11 August, during an amber severe weather warning from the Met Office.
 The storms caused flooding across Aberdeenshire on the morning of the derailment.
 Flooding in the local area saw water levels on Carron Water in Stonehaven rise by 1.54 m as of 09:00, 12 August.
 The severe weather had caused significant disruption across East Scotland with a number of other rail services being either curtailed or cancelled.
 A total of 51.5 mm of rainfall fell at the accident site.
 The storms also caused disruption further afield.
 Perth station was severely flooded, with a train being trapped in the water.
 The Glasgow–Edinburgh via Falkirk line was severely affected when the bank of the Union Canal failed, flooding the line near Polmont.

 The stretch of the Dundee-Aberdeen line where the derailment occurred has had problems with mudslides in the past.
 In 1915, a train had struck a landslip and derailed south of the site of the derailment.
 On 22 October 2002, it was closed due to a landslide at Carmont, during torrential rain and gales.
 A Network Rail report from 2014 included Carmont in a "list of sites which in recent years have been greatly affected by earthslips”.
 The track operator's report said improvement work had been carried out at Carmont, specifically, "remediation of cutting slope following emergency, after mudslide due to flooding".
 The Office of Rail and Road (ORR), responsible for the safety regulation of Britain's railways, noted a spike in lineside landslips, demonstrating the "vulnerability" of the network, in their 2019–2020 Annual Safety Report, published in July 2020.
 At around the same time of the incident, Network Rail Scotland shared video footage of a landslip across the railway line in the Carmont area.